Ethan-Bierlein/Cactus/content/index.md

 - Easy game modeling
 - Simple syntax
-- Flexible event handler that you can use to run custom functions when a certain event happens.
+- Flexible event handler that you can use to run custom functions when a certain event happens
 - Works right out of the box with little customization required
 - Choices for even minor details to make the game truly *yours*